sachin-sadhu/obsidian_vault/Year 3 CS/Operating Systems.md

 Controllers can usually control more than 1 IO device but common to only control 1.
 Some devices have controllers embedded inside them while some are on motherboard.

 Controllers contain registers for data/control signals.
 OS can read/write to these registers to get the controllers to perform some action.
 CPU uses special 'in/out' instructions to write to the registers.
 #### MMIO

 This allows the controller registers to be mapped into some region in memory, then CPU can read write to these registers just like any other memory adddress.

+### Life Cycle of I/O Request
+* User process signal it wants to read from a particular file via a system call
+* Kernels schedules I/O request on a queue.
+* Device driver interprets request and places instructions to device controller either through port-mapped IO or MMIO
+* Device controller will operate device to perform data transfer.
+* DMA controller will take over data transfer, send interrupt once transfer is done
+* Interrupt handler signals device driver
+* Device driver will check which I/O request has been completed and alert kernel .

 ### Bus
 Method of communication that allows multiple components to speak to each other.